jadecobra/python_tdd_exercises/source/classes/family_ties.rst

     # Exceptions seen

   the test passes.
-I can make instances of :ref:`classes<what is a class?>` by customizing its :ref:`attributes<what is a class attribute?>` without having to make a new :ref:`class<what is a class?>`.
+I can make :ref:`an instance of a class<how to test if something is an instance of a class>` and change the values of its :ref:`attributes<what is a class attribute?>` without making a new :ref:`class<what is a class?>`.

 * I add an :ref:`assertion<what is an assertion?>` for ``jane``

   .. code-block:: python
-    :lineno-start: 126
+    :lineno-start: 40
     :emphasize-lines: 5-6

             # blow = src.person.Person('joe')